carlosmarcelomorales/Sitters/README.md

 ## Discussion Question

-Imagine you are designing a Rover-like production web application based on the exercise you've just completed.
+Imagine you are designing a production web application based on the exercise you've just completed.
 The application will compute the search scores for sitters, return a list of search results based on those scores, and display them to the user through a web UI.
 Please answer **ONE** of the following discussion questions about the approach you'd take:

 - How would you adjust the calculation and storage of search scores in a production application?